earo12/Analyzing-Screen-Time/README.md

-# Analyzing-Screen-Time
+# Credit Risk
-This project it's more related with data analysis instead of data science either using machine learning models
+This project has the purpose to use KMeans algorithm in order to find out classification of customers